 Boo to You! is about a bunch of mice who are getting ready for a harvest party in the garden.
 However there is one guest they did not invite, the scary cat.
 The mice are on edge as the cat is near, are they successful at scaring the cat away?
 What’s great about this book are that the illustrations have lots of shapes and textures that are fun to look at.
 We loved how they used real foods to illustrate the characters.
 One pumpkin has a gourd nose and broccoli ears, while another has Indian corn ears, a horse chestnut nose and pumpkin seed teeth.
 The kids and I tried to figure out what each character in the book was made out of, and luckily there is a picture list of Harvest items at the end of the book to help guide us.

 We were inspired to make our own fun textured pumpkins using items what we found outdoors on a nature hike.
+After doing this activity it would be fun to use what is leftover from our nature hike to make these fun leaf crafts.

 - Orange paper